den-materials/sql-intro/readme.md

 - their age
 - and their address that cannot be left blank.

-Remembering the commands we just went over, students, try to guide the instructors through this!
+Remembering the commands we just went over, try to type this out on your own.

 <!-- show solution after 5 minutes: